 Sarah is a third generation Hungarian-American from the San Francisco Bay area.
 She has worked in film, animation and in public relations, and volunteered in conservation and adult literacy.
-She will teaching and mentoring at the Hungarian Reformed College in Kolozsvár beginning February 2019.
+She taught and mentored at the Hungarian Reformed College in Kolozsvár beginning February 2019.
 Sarah’s future goals include urban planning.

 Lianna Hedrick 2018 Scholarship Recipient

-Since fall, Lianna has been teaching and mentoring at the Hungarian Reformed College in Kolozsvár.
+In fall 2018, Lianna taught at the Hungarian Reformed College in Kolozsvár.
 Lianna posts weekly vlogs about her journey.
-Follow on ReConnect Hungary’s Facebook page, and YouTube channel.

 Our Partners in Transylvania

 ReConnect Transylvania+ has partnered with the educational institutions of the Hungarian Reformed Church (Transylvanian District) and proven non-profits eager to offer maximum exposure for the recipients.
-Our list of partners is continually expanding and currently includes the Hungarian Reformed College, Sapientia - Hungarian University of Transylvania, Székely Mikó High School, Bonus Pastor Foundation (social services, rehabilitation), the LAM Foundation (business and financial services), summer agricultural work at a farm in Magyarózd, and Saint Francis orphanage in Csíkszereda.
+Our list of partners is continually expanding and currently includes the Hungarian Reformed College, Democratic Alliance of Hungarians in Romania (RMDSZ), Sapientia - Hungarian University of Transylvania, Székely Mikó High School, Bonus Pastor Foundation (social services, rehabilitation), the LAM Foundation (business and financial services), summer agricultural work at a farm in Magyarózd, and Saint Francis orphanage in Csíkszereda.